 Breathe in an area with clean air at least during lunch.
 Mental anxiety is most often caused by the fact that you worry too much and this creates a lot of tension.
 Here is a simple breathing exercise that helps to oxygenate your blood, to raise your lung capacity and eliminate toxins from the body, but primarily to get your mind off worries.

-If you spend a lot of time in front of a monitor not only can (without realizing) your face be quite tense, but optic nerve (which transmits images to the brain) tires.
+If you spend a lot of time in front of a monitor not only can your face be quite tense (without realising), but optic nerve (which transmits images to the brain) tires.

 What to do?
 Here are two excellent yoga exercises:

 – Standing, with the body straight, let head back relaxed.
 Orient look to the root of the nose.
 Eye muscles must be completely relaxed.
-Hold the position 3, 5 minutes.
+Hold the position 3-5 minutes.
 At the first signs of fatigue perform palming technique outlined above.
-Upon completion, you’ll realize refreshing eye movement, magnification eyepiece magnetism, dynamic attention and lucidity greatly expanded.
+Upon completion, you’ll realise refreshing eye movement, magnification eyepiece magnetism, dynamic attention and lucidity greatly expanded.

 12. Meditate to the office

 Meditation can be a good source to eliminate stress.
 Just sit quietly and close your eyes.
 You will immediately begin to calm your mind.
 Meditation is awareness of what it is today.
 Nothing more, nothing less, just what it is.
 It means being aware of what is already happening now.
-It is what is called “consciousness-witness”, like watching a film whose images menus before me.
+It is what is called “consciousness-witness”, like watching a film whose images menus before you.
 Thoughts come and go.
 Do not try to capture any thought and create a story from him.
-Do nyourot force bad thoughts to go away.
+Don’t you force bad thoughts go away.
 Just let them come and go.
 This is Vipassana – meditation without an object.

 Meditation lowers blood pressure and calms the nervous system.
 It induces calm, awakens intuition and increases concentration.
 The effects are cumulative and will continue to influence your thoughts throughout the day.
 Ten minutes of meditation or deep relaxation equals two hours of sleep !!!